LooseLab/readfish/README.md

-To test selective sequencing you must have access to a [guppy basecall server](https://community.nanoporetech.com/downloads/guppy/release_notes) (>=6.0.0) and configure a TOML file.
+To test selective sequencing you must have access to a [guppy basecall server](https://community.nanoporetech.com/downloads/guppy/release_notes) (>=6.0.0)

+and configure a TOML file.

+NOTE: guppy and dorado are used here interchangeably as the basecall server.
+Dorado is gradually replacing guppy.
+All readfish code is compatible with Guppy >=6.0.0 and dorado >=0.4.0

 1. First make a local copy of the example TOML file:
     ```console